szczyglis-dev/py-gpt/docs/source/context.rst

 Context storage
 -----------------
-On the application side, the context is stored in the user's directory in ``JSON`` files.
-In addition, all history is also saved to ``.txt`` files, which makes it easy to read.
+On the application side, the context is stored in the user's directory as ``JSON`` files.
+In addition, all history is also saved to ``.txt`` files for easy reading.